 - i.
 The MOL has been subsidizing local governments to set up Counseling and Service Centers for Foreign Workers to further protect foreign workers' legal rights and assist them for swift adaptation in their assignments in Taiwan.
 All centers provide services and information of laws and regulation, psychological counseling, employment adaptation, labor dispute with the help of bilingual personnel. - ii.
-In case of the need of counseling or any act such as early termination of contracts without fair reason, maltreatment, detainment of properties, non-payment of salary or sexual assault, foreign workers can file complaints or report to local governments and the center.
-Starting in July 1, 2009 the MOL set up a 24-hour Consultation & Protection Hotline for Foreign Workers and the people of Taiwan with 7 lines and 21 operators to offer a faster dial and easy-to-remember channel to seek consultation and file a complaint.
+In order to overcome time and geographical restrictions, a comprehensive protection channel has been established to provide foreign workers and the public with a complaint hotline that is easy to remember and call in order to enhance the foreign worker consultation and complaint network, actively protect labor rights and interests, and safeguard the image of our country.
+Starting in July 1, 2009 the MOL set up a 24-hour Consultation & Protection Hotline for Foreign Workers and the people of Taiwan with 7 lines and 21 operators to offer a faster dial and easy-toremember channel to seek consultation and file a complaint.
 From January 1, 2013 the 1955 hotline has been expanded to 18 lines and 44 operators to take complaints, provide free legal consultation, make referrals for protective placements, provide information on government services and offer a quick way to resolve complaints.
 Received complaints are electronically referred to local governments for handling and follow-up.
 Beginning in February 2011 the MOL further expanded the scope of services offered by its "1955 24-hour Consultation & Protection Line for Foreign workers", offering 24-hour interpretation services concerning adaptation to local life, obtaining medical care, official business, work, or living in Taiwan, as well as sending text messages of legal news services.
-On May 17, 2021, the "E-LINE" official account was established to enhance the efficacy of the 1955 foreign workers hotline.
+On May 17, 2021, the "E-LINE" official account was established to enhance the efficacy of the 1955 foreign workers' hotline.
 This proactively provides the latest pandemic prevention information, foreign worker related laws and workers' rights information to foreign workers in their mother language.
-On June 1, 2021, a multi-language (Vietnamese, English, Thai and Indonesian) customer service text message system and the "1955hotline" Facebook Fans Page were introduced, providing a broader range of service channels.
+On June 1, 2021, a multi-language (Vietnamese, English, Thai and Indonesian) customer service text message system and the "1955 hotline" Facebook Fans Page were introduced, providing a broader range of service channels. - iii.

-- iii.
 To facilitate a better understanding of the migrant employment business, rights and interests defense, and matters for attention by employers, intermediary companies, foreign workers, and the general public, the "Information Site for Foreign Worker Rights Defense" (hereinafter referred to as the Rights & Interests Website) was launched in multiple languages (including Chinese, English, Indonesian, Vietnamese, and Thai) on July 27, 2017.
 Through this site employers and foreign workers can acquire information about employment, rights and interests defense, laws, and regulations in real time.
-The Rights & Interests Website has been undergoing continuous incorporation of extensive information, while integrating pre-employment sessions for employers, employment transition for foreign workers, and supplementary training for migrant family caregivers, to offer more complete information.
-The website seeks to assist foreign workers in Taiwan by providing information in multiple languages on COVID-19, including pandemic prevention measures and vaccinations, how to prevent the spread of African Swine Fever, anti-drugs policy, traffic safety etc. - iv.
+The Rights & Interests Website has been undergoing continuous incorporation of extensive information, while integrating preemployment sessions for employers, employment transition for foreign workers, and supplementary training for migrant family caregivers, to offer more complete information.
+The website seeks to assist foreign workers in Taiwan by providing information in multiple languages on COVID-19, including pandemic prevention measures and vaccinations, how to prevent the spread of African Swine Fever, antidrugs policy, traffic safety etc.

+iv.
 On July 15, 2019, the Ministry of Labor introduced a user interface in four languages on the Website for foreign workers to access information in their native languages about foreign workers' job transferring and renewing relationships with their employers.
 Furthermore, on December 31, 2020, a single online filing interface in four languages was introduced on the Website regarding foreign workers' employment transitions and the application for employer change and job transition, allowing foreign workers to check the relevant processing status of their application in their native languages.